infracost/docs/docs/faq.md

 ### Does Infracost need cloud credentials?

 No!
-Infracost parses code and uses pricing data to estimate costs.
+Infracost parses code directly and uses pricing data to estimate costs.

 ### Does the Infracost CLI send the Terraform plan to the Cloud Pricing API?

-No. The Infracost CLI parses the Terraform plan JSON file to find [cost-related parameters](/docs/faq#example-request) and uses those to lookup cloud prices.
+No. The Infracost CLI parses the Terraform HCL code directly or the plan JSON file to find [cost-related parameters](/docs/faq#example-request) and uses those to lookup cloud prices.

 ### What data is sent to Infracost Cloud?

-If you have [enabled](/docs/infracost_cloud/get_started/) this, the CLI sends its [JSON output](/docs/features/cli_commands/#examples) to your account in Infracost Cloud; you can generate and inspect this JSON.
+If you use [Infracost Cloud](/docs/infracost_cloud/get_started/), the CLI sends its [JSON output](/docs/features/cli_commands/#combined-output-formats) to your dashboard; you can generate and inspect this JSON.
 It does not contain any cloud credentials or secrets.

 ### Do you sell my data?